zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/insert-keep-identity.md

 ---
 Name: InsertKeepIdentity
-LastMod: 2023-03-01
+LastMod: 2025-06-24
 ---

 # InsertKeepIdentity

 ## Description

-The `InsertKeepIdentity` options sets if the source identity value should be preserved on `Insert`.
+The `InsertKeepIdentity` option sets if the source identity value should be preserved on `Insert`.
 When not specified, identity values are assigned by the destination.

-In the following example, the `InsertKeepIdentity` is enabled and the specified value for `IdentityInt` column will be stored in the database instead of the database generated values on `INSERT` operation.
+In the following example, the `InsertKeepIdentity` is enabled and the specified value for the `IdentityInt` column will be stored in the database instead of the database-generated values on the `INSERT` operation.
 ```csharp
 List<Customer> list =  new List<Customer>()
 {